 I’m not trying to complain about this, just stating my observation.
 I think it was so noticeable because, in many other travel experiences, you can always find ways to avoid standing in line.
 If you’re at a hotel, for example, you can just take the stairs if you don’t want to wait for the elevator.
 Or if you don’t like driving in heavy traffic, you can take a train or a bus.
 On a ship, though, you’re a captive audience and, well, you just have to wait your turn.

 #6: Most Of Your Trip Is Spent Just Getting There

-Large ships move painstakingly slowly, and a majority of your time spent on a cruise ship is spent just waiting as you head toward your destination.
+Large ships move painstakingly slow, and a majority of your time spent on a cruise ship is spent just waiting as you head toward your destination.
 Very little time is actually spent at your destination.
-I’m talking just a couple of hours in some cases.
+I’m talking just a couple hours in some cases.

 #7: Water, Water As Far As The Eye Can See

 There’s simply nothing to view when you look out a cruise ship window, except for when you pull into port.
 Otherwise, when you’re out on the ocean, there’s not a darn thing anywhere.
 It’s just dark blue water as far as the eye can see.
 It’s a shocking realization that you can be so far away from civilization without seeing anything but water for more than a day at a time.
 The ocean, in a sense, is like a desert that way: it’s like vast plains of absolutely nothing.
 Every once in a while we’d see an occasional ship from another cruise line going in the opposite direction, but that was about it.

 #8: Cruise Ships Are Very Easy To Get Lost In